-- 50. At the time that Plaintiffs filed their initial complaints, the MSGE Board comprised 17 directors, 12 of whom the Dolans directly elected and 10 of whom are members of the Dolan Family.
-Moreover, as described above, at least three of the remaining four Class A directors have deep and longstanding ties to the Dolans and/or serve as dual directors inherently conflicted by the Merger: - Lhota was Executive Vice President of MSGN from 2010-2011, and he was Executive Vice President of Cablevision from 2002-2010.
-Lhota also served
+- 50. At the time that Plaintiffs filed their initial complaints, the MSGE Board comprised 17 directors, 12 of whom the Dolans directly elected5 and 10 of whom are members of the Dolan Family.6 Moreover, as described above, at least three of the remaining four Class A directors have deep and longstanding ties to the Dolans and/or served as dual directors inherently conflicted by the Merger:7 - Lhota was Executive Vice President of MSGN from 2010-2011, and he was Executive Vice President of Cablevision from 2002-2010.
+Lhota also served as a director of MSGN from 2016 until the Merger and served as a director of MSGS from 2017-2020. - Sykes also served as a director of MSGN from 2015 until the Merger. - Tese served as a director of MSGN from 2010 to 2015, and has served as a director of MSGS since 2015 and AMC Networks since 2016.
+Tese's brother is employed by a subsidiary of the Company.